rihop6/lolesportsmanager/README.md

 # REST API

 The REST API to the backend is described below.
+Detailed examples are available in the postman dump in the docs folder.
+These can be imported and viewed in postman.

 ## Get list of Players